 Matchup Databases.
 To generate the collocated data, we use matchup databases (MDBs) for VIIRS and MODIS originally assembled for calibration and validation of SST algorithms.
 The MDBs include temporally (±30 min) and spatially (within 10 km) coincident measurements of (i) buoy SSTS from moored and drifting buoys and (ii) satellite quantities: brightness temperatures from IR channels, viewing geometry, and “skin” SSTs estimated using operational algorithms.

 Buoy SST as common element in both MDBs.
 There are many cases in which the same buoy observation is included in both VIIRS and MODIS MDBs.
-Consequently, the buoy SST is the common element that allows us to join the two MDBs to produce the triple collocations.
+Consequently, the buoy ID is the common element that allows us to join the two MDBs to produce the triple collocations.
 The collocated data span the period from XX October 2012 to XX March 2016.

 Filtering collocated records.
 Various filters were applied to collocated data.
 Only nighttime satellite data were used to reduce diurnal warming effects.
+MODIS and VIIRS records were limited to being an hour apart from each other to ensure that both instruments were viewing the ocean through similar atmospheres.
 Records with the highest SST quality were selected to limit contamination by clouds.
-Both are “skin” SSTs, thus we add 0.17°C (the average skin effect) to VIIRS and MODIS SSTs to convert “skin” SSTs into “bulk” SSTs (i.e., what buoys measure).
+Only drifting and moored buoys were used as in-situ SST measurements and the MODIS and VIIRS buoy measurement times had to be less than 1 minute and 100 meters apart.
+Both MODIS and VIIRS measure IR radiation emitting from a few micrometers below the surface of the ocean so we add 0.17°C (the average skin effect) to VIIRS and MODIS SSTs to convert “skin” SSTs into “bulk” SSTs (i.e., what buoys measure).

 The collocated set included 65,545 records.
 The satellite SST residuals (satellite minus buoy) are displayed on Figure 2.
 The residuals are unbiased.
 Robust standard deviations of residuals (interquartile range / 1.328) are 0.333°C and 0.293°C for AQUA and VIIRS, respectively.